Her Majesty The Queen’s Birthdays

-Her Majesty The Queen Elizabeth II was born on 21st April 1926.
-She was the first child of The Duke and Duchess of York, who later became King George VI and Queen Elizabeth.
+Queen Elizabeth II was born on 21st April 1926.
+She was the first child of The Duke and Duchess of York, who later became George VI and Queen Elizabeth.

 The Queen’s official birthday is celebrated with the Birthday Parade, which is also known as Trooping the Colour.
-During the ceremony, trained and fully operational troops from the Household Division greet The Queen with a Royal salute.
+During the ceremony, trained and fully operational members of the Household Division greet The Queen with a royal salute.
 She then inspects the troops, riding past them in a carriage.